whatthefoobar/radio-music-player-React/README.md

 Refactor project previously done in vanilla javascript in react with Radio Sweden Api To do:
 - rething UI
+- organize styles with SASS
+- change to Typescript

   Preview (progress so far):
   -Loads all swedish radio channels and shows currently playing song(Note: the API does not update currently playing in real time especially if the song section is interrupted by a talking show)